 Histomat of F/OSS: We should reclaim LLMs, not reject them

-A few days ago, I came across a blog post titled On FLOSS and training LLMs that articulates a growing frustration within the free and open source software community.
-The author makes a compelling case about how AI companies demonstrate an utter lack of respect toward F/OSS developers, how they exploit the idealistic tenets of open source licensing, and how the law inadequately protects our work from being used as training fodder for proprietary language models.
-I found myself nodding along through much of the piece.
+A few days ago I read a blog post titled On FLOSS and training LLMs.
+It captures well the frustration spreading through the free and open source software community.
+AI companies show no real respect for F/OSS developers; they exploit open source licensing's idealistic principles, and the law offers little protection against having our work scraped as training data for proprietary language models.
+I nodded along through most of it.

 But I fundamentally disagree with the conclusion.

-The author's proposed solution is one of denial and isolation: block the crawlers, withdraw from centralized forges like GitHub, make our work inaccessible to AI scrapers, and shun those who use these “anti-ethical tools” from our communities.
-It's a strategy of refusal, of pulling up the drawbridge.
-While I understand the anger that motivates this stance, I believe it misses a crucial opportunity and misreads the historical pattern that has shaped FLOSS itself.
+The proposed solution is denial and isolation: block the crawlers, withdraw from centralized forges like GitHub, make our work inaccessible to AI scrapers, shun those who use these “anti-ethical tools” from our communities.
+I understand the anger behind it.
+But I think it misses something important and misreads the historical pattern that has shaped FLOSS itself.

 Where we agree

-Before I explain where I diverge, let me acknowledge where the author is absolutely right.
-The current situation is genuinely troubling.
-AI companies have indeed demonstrated a profound disrespect for the sources of their training data.
-The phrase “I'm legally allowed to do so, so I will” captures perfectly the contempt these corporations show toward individual developers and communities.
-They perform what amounts to a distributed denial of service attack through their aggressive crawling, they ignore explicit wishes of content creators, and they provide not even the courtesy of an opt-out mechanism that actually works.
+The author is right about much of this.
+The current situation is bad.
+AI companies have shown genuine disrespect for the sources of their training data.
+The phrase “I'm legally allowed to do so, so I will” captures the contempt these corporations show toward individual developers and communities.
+Their aggressive crawling amounts to a distributed denial of service attack; they ignore creators' explicit wishes and offer no working opt-out mechanism.

-The author is also correct that the legal battle is likely unwinnable under current frameworks.
-F/OSS licenses, by their very nature and definition, permit use for any purpose without discrimination.
+The legal battle is likely unwinnable, too.
+F/OSS licenses permit use for any purpose without discrimination.
 The Open Source Definition's sixth principle explicitly prohibits restrictions on fields of endeavor.
-Major licenses like GPL require attribution and have provisions about derived works, but as the author rightly points out, any competent lawyer could argue that LLM training doesn't constitute creating a derived work in the traditional sense, and that statistical pattern extraction doesn't require attribution in the way code reuse does.
+Major licenses like GPL require attribution and have provisions about derived works, but any competent lawyer could argue that LLM training doesn't constitute creating a derived work in the traditional sense, and that statistical pattern extraction doesn't require attribution in the way code reuse does.

-The law, as it stands, is inadequate.
+The law is inadequate.
 It was written for a different era, one where “use” meant running software, modifying it, or redistributing it, not feeding it into neural networks to extract patterns.
 The law serves power, and in this case, power resides with the corporations that can afford legal teams to navigate and exploit these ambiguities.

 Where we diverge

 The author frames this as a battle between respecting developers and allowing AI training.
-But I would argue there's a third way, one that's more consistent with F/OSS history and more likely to produce a future we'd actually want to live in.
-Instead of trying to prevent LLM training on our code, we should be demanding that the models themselves be freed.
+There's a third way, one more consistent with F/OSS history and more likely to produce a future we'd actually want.
+Instead of trying to prevent LLM training on our code, we should demand that the models themselves be freed.

 I want my code to be used for LLM training.
 What I don't want is for that training to produce proprietary models that become the exclusive property of AI corporations.
 The problem isn't the technology or even the training process itself.
 The problem is the enclosure of the commons, the privatization of collective knowledge, the one-way flow of value from the many to the few.